borisrakovan/sandl/README.md

 ### Tags

-Tags are unique identifiers for dependencies.
+Tags are unique tokens that represent dependencies and serve as a way to reference them in the container.
 They come in two flavors:

 **ServiceTag** - For class-based dependencies.
 Created by extending `Tag.Service()`: